pytroll/pyspectral/doc/installation.rst

 Installation
 ------------

-Pyspectral reads relative spectral response functions for various satellite sensors.
+PySpectral reads relative spectral response functions for various satellite sensors.
 The original agency specific spectral response data are stored in various formats (e.g. ascii, excel, or netCDF) and usually not following any agreed international standard.
 These data are usually available at the